cyberjunky/RTL-SDR-P2000Receiver-HA/README.md

           {{ states.sensor.p2000.state + "\n" + states.sensor.p2000.attributes.disciplines }}
 ```

-If you want an OpenStreetMap link included (if GPS locaton was found using OpenCage):
+If you want an OpenStreetMap link included (if GPS location was found using OpenCage):
 ```
 automation:
   - alias: "Melding P2000 Bericht"